SmokinCaterpillar/pypet/doc/source/manual/tutorial.rst

-    If your experiments are recorded with sumatra_ you can specify the path to your sumatra_ root folder here. *pypet* will automatically trigger the recording of your experiments if you use :func:`~pypet.environment.Environment.f_run`,
+    If your experiments are recorded with sumatra_ you can specify the path to your sumatra_ root folder here. *pypet* will automatically trigger the recording of your experiments if you use :func:`~pypet.environment.Environment.run`,
-    :func:`~pypet.environment.Environment.f_continue` or
+    :func:`~pypet.environment.Environment.resume` or
-    :func:`~pypet.environment.Environment.f_pipeline` to start your single runs or whole experiment.
+    :func:`~pypet.environment.Environment.pipeline` to start your single runs or whole experiment.
     If you use *pypet* + git_ + sumatra_ there's no doubt that you ensure the repeatability of your experiments!